HiDefTextiles/HiDefKnits/README.md

-**Ragnheiður “*Ragga*” Eiríksdóttir** has agreed to be a beta-tester for HiDef: Knits (cf. [enclosed](RANNIS/coop_Ragga.pdf) declaration of cooperation) with emphasis on pattern readability meant for handknitting.
+**Ragnheiður “*Ragga*” Eiríksdóttir** has agreed to be a beta-tester for HiDef: Knits (cf. [enclosed](RANNIS/coop_Ragga.pdf) declaration of cooperation) with emphasis on pattern readability meant for hand-knitting.
 Ragga owns and operates *KNITTING ICELAND*, that publishes publishes knitting-related material, such as books and tutorial DVDs.
 Ragga has published several knitting books, such as Prjóniprjón, and offers an extensive collection on Ravelry of self-published patterns.
-Ragga is also a known knitting instructor, she has taught at workshops, online courses on Craftsy, and on Knitting Iceland's knitting tours around Iceland.
+Ragga is also a known knitting instructor, she has taught at workshops, on-line courses on Craftsy, and on Knitting Iceland's knitting tours around Iceland.
 Ragga has collaborated with world renowned knitting designers, such as Stephen West of Westknits and Steven Mark Berg of StevenBe.
-Ragga's connections to the knitting scene and knowledge of publishing will be invaluble for the marketing and developement of HiDef: Knits.
+Ragga's connections to the knitting scene and knowledge of publishing will be invaluable for the marketing and development of HiDef: Knits.

 **Fanney Svansdóttir** has agreed to be a beta-tester for HiDef: Knits (cf. [enclosed](RANNIS/coop_Fanney.pdf) declaration of cooperation) with emphasis on patterns meant for domestic machine knitting.
 Fanney owns and operates *YLUR*, a knitwear company located in Selfoss, Iceland.
-Ylur's production is a combination of domestic machine knitting and handknitting finishing.
+Ylur's production is a combination of domestic machine knitting and hand-knitting finishing.

 Páll Kr.
 Pálsson is our contact at **GLÓFI**, a commercial knitting manufacturer in Iceland.
 Glófi produces mostly for its own brand, VARMA, but also for other designers and companies under their brands such as Cintamani, Farmers Market, Vík Prjónsdóttir, Andrea by Andrea and Júniform.